Melo-8/BrowserPasswordStealer/README.md

-# BrowserPasswordStealer
-"This tool decrypts saved passwords from Chrome, Edge, and Brave browsers, collects system info, and sends everything directly to your Telegram.
-Clean, fast, and efficient. 🚀🔓🤖"

-🚀 BrowserPasswordStealer: Browser Password Decryption This code demonstrates how browser passwords can be decrypted.
-It is a partial example of a larger project.
+🚀 BrowserPasswordStealer: Browser Password Extraction

+This code is part of a larger project that focuses on extracting saved passwords from browsers.
+The snippet below is just a small part of the main code.

+---

 🔓 What Does This Code Do?

-Decrypts saved passwords from browsers like Chrome, Edge, and Brave.
+It retrieves stored credentials from browsers like Chrome, Edge, and Brave.

-Shows the basic decryption process in action.
+---

+🚀 Key Features

+🎯 Supports 3 Major Browsers: Works with Chrome, Edge, and Brave.

+👤 Retrieves Saved Credentials: Extracts all stored usernames and passwords.

+🤖 Telegram Bot Integration: Instantly sends the data to your Telegram.

+📄 JSON Report: Organizes data into a structured file and auto-deletes it.

+👤 Scans All Profiles: Automatically detects Default and Profile folders.

+🧹 Leaves No Trace: Cleans up temporary files automatically.

+🌐 Collects System Info: Reports IP, OS, date/time, and more.

+---

-🔗 Full Code Access
+🔗 Get the Full Code & More

-The complete version of this code includes additional features.
-If you're interested, you can access the full code by contacting me on Telegram:
+For full access to the code and additional features, contact me on Telegram.

 👉 [(http://t.me/Mel0one)]

 -